-The cobranded Cigna-eviCore healthcare (eviCore) guidelines apply an evidence-based approach to evaluate the most appropriate medically necessary regimen for each individual.
+eviCore applies an evidence-based approach to evaluate the most appropriate medically necessary regimen for each individual.
 For requests that fall outside of guidelines, submission of medical records are needed to document an individual's current clinical status and why an exception to policy is being requested.
 Without this information, medical necessity for the request cannot be established.